benchhub/benchhub/doc/components/lib/tqbuilder.md

 ## TODO

-- [ ] sync useful doc from milestone
+- [ ] sync core part from milestone

 ## Overview

 A type safe SQL query builder and code generator.
+All the queries are known at compile time.

 ## Milestones